How To Choose The Right Type Of Gloves

-What are the right type of boxing gloves for me?
+What are the right type of boxing gloves for you?
 That depends on what you are primarily using them for.
 It’s also largely dependent on personal preference.
 Some people prefer smaller, more compact gloves, while others are more interested in hand protection and like a more heavily-padded glove.
 Fit is also a large factor.
 Just like all people are built differently, everyone’s hands are unique.
 One glove may fit a person perfectly, but another doesn’t contour to the shape of their hands the same way.
 The main thing is to choose gloves that fit comfortably, feel right and don’t force your hand into any position that is unnatural.
 This will achieve goal #1 and, that is, that your hands are fully and properly protected.
 In the end, though, what really determines what glove is right for you is what are you intending to use the gloves for.
 There are essentially three types of boxing gloves, aside from those used for competition.
-This will help you figure out which gloves you really need.
+This will help you figure out which gloves you really need: